kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+Since SLOs can be impacted by multiple components and mechanisms in kubernetes, there is not straightforward algorithm to determine the problem.
+The general approach to investigating issues is described below.

+If kube-scheduler SLOs are not being met, we should first check if other components of kubernetes (e.g. kube-apiserver) are experiencing slowdown or increased error rates as well.
+If that is the case, we should find out whether there is a global issue with an already-determined cause.
+A longer turnaround in kube-apiserver handling API requests may result in rising values of `scheduling_algorithm_duration_seconds` and lower values of `schedule_attempts_total`.

+If we suspect that there is an ongoing problem inside kube-scheduler and that it is triggered by handling nominated node names, we should check kube-scheduler logs for failed scheduling of pods that had been waiting for preemption of victims, or for failed binding of pods that have nominated node name set - and investigate further.

 ## Implementation History

 - 7th May 2025: The initial KEP is submitted.